smat-dev/jinni/README.md

     * Dotfiles and hidden directories
     * Common naming conventions for logs, build directories, tempfiles, etc

-Inclusions/exclusions are customizable with complete granularity if required using .contextfiles - this works like .gitignore except defining inclusions.
+Inclusions/exclusions are customizable with complete granularity if required using `.contextfiles` – this works like `.gitignore` except defining inclusions. `.gitignore` files themselves are also respected automatically, but any rules in `.contextfiles` take priority.

 The MCP server can provide as much or as little of the project as desired.
 By default the scope is the whole project, but the model can ask for specific modules / matching patterns / etc.